 We search for that feeling of Christmas hope, but what we really long for is the peace that came in times past.
 The good news is, Jesus is the Prince of peace!
 Of all the hope of Jesus verses, this is my favorite because it shows that what we are looking for is wrapped up in who He is.

 Real Hope for Christians That Lasts

 Jesus Christ, the hope of glory.
 In God’s great love for us, He sent His One and only Son to give us hope.
 That is amazing because we are searching for hope.
-Jesus is the hope we are so desperately searching for.
+Jesus is the hope we are so desperately seeking.

 Most of us, hearing that Jesus is our hope, might be tempted to check out thinking this word is about salvation.
-No, I am here to tell you that I have been saved for more than 30 years and I still search for real hope – often.
+No, I am here to tell you that I have been saved for more than 30 years and I still need to search for hope – often.

 This world is dark.
 This life is hard.
-Busyness creeps in uninvited and complications add pressure to an already hard life… I lose hope 20 times a day in some season.
+Busyness creeps in uninvited and complications add pressure to an already hard life… I lose hope 20 times a day in some seasons.